kohpangwei/group_DRO/README.md

 - `data/list_attr_celeba.csv`
 - `data/img_align_celeba/`

 You can download these dataset files from [this Kaggle link](https://www.kaggle.com/jessicali9530/celeba-dataset).
 The original dataset, due to Liu et al. (2015), can be found [here](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
+The version of the CelebA dataset that we use in the paper (with the (hair, gender) groups) can also be accessed through the [WILDS package](https://github.com/p-lambda/wilds), which will automatically download the dataset.

 A sample command to run group DRO on CelebA is:
 `python run_expt.py -s confounder -d CelebA -t Blond_Hair -c Male --lr 0.0001 --batch_size 128 --weight_decay 0.0001 --model resnet50 --n_epochs 50 --reweight_groups --robust --gamma 0.1 --generalization_adjustment 0`